AwalaApp/specs/rs001-ramf.md

 Note that all cryptographic algorithms MUST comply with [RS-018](rs018-algorithms.md).

-## Reserved Concrete Message Format Signatures
+## Reserved Concrete Message Types

-The following concrete signatures have been reserved by other Relaynet specifications:
+The following concrete types have been reserved by other Relaynet specifications:

 - `0x10` for [certificate rotation](rs002-pki.md#certificate-and-key-rotation).
 - `0x11` for [gateway certificate revocation](rs002-pki.md#gateway-certificate-revocation-gcr).